Film Recipes for Fujifilm Cameras

 Justin’s Kodak Portra 400 Film Recipe for X100V, X100VI and Fujifilm X-Series cameras

-I’ve taken a few passes at the Kodak Portra look in my experiments with film recipes.
-These have included my first (and entirely servicable) version, Kodak Portra and a stylised variant, Kodak Portra Grainy which works well in sunny conditions.
-I also published Kodak Portra Daily, which was designed to be more usable in a wide range of conditions, and has a lovely film-like tone and character.
+I’ve take a few passes at the Kodak Portra look in my experiments with film recipes.
+These have included my first version, Kodak Portra and a stylised variant, Kodak Portra Grainy which works well in sunny conditions.
+I also published Kodak Portra Daily, which was more usable in a wide range of conditions, and has a lovely film-like tone and character.

 But of course, film can have a varied character, and in the hands of different photographers and in different environments the results can be different.
 I follow a number of film photorgaphers and film photography groups, and began to see more and more Portra photos that had a look that was softer and not as creamy as some of the other Portra recipes out there.